Domino-Blockchain/domichain/docs/src/transaction_fees.md

 ### Why burn some fees?

 As mentioned above, a fixed proportion of each transaction fee is _burned_ (destroyed).
-This is intended to cement the economic value of SOL and thus sustain the network's security.
+This is intended to cement the economic value of DOMI and thus sustain the network's security.
 Unlike a scheme where transactions fees are completely burned, leaders are still incentivized to include as many transactions as possible in their slots.